 Certain of our assets have incurred costs to upgrade related interconnection facilities in connection with the construction of such assets.
 Under the agreements with the transmission operators, these project-level entities agreed to advance such upgrade costs and upon the applicable project's COD, certain eligible costs would be refunded by the transmission operators over a five-year period.
-Such refunds are applicable for Marsh Landing, Alpine, Borrego and CVSR.
-As we attribute these upgrade refunds as non-recurring business related income, such refund amounts are excluded from our forecasted cash available for distribution for our consolidated assets.
+Such refunds are applicable for El Segundo, Alpine, Borrego and CVSR.
+As we attribute these upgrade refunds as non-recurring business related income, such refund amounts are excluded from our forecasted cash available for distribution.
 We intend to retain such excess proceeds for general corporate purposes and to potentially fund future acquisitions.